-The study was approved by the Ethics Committee of Nippon Medical School Hospital (approval number B-2024-1026), and the Ethics Committee waived the requirement for written informed consent because of the retrospective design.
+This study was performed in accordance with the Declaration of Helsinki and was approved by the Ethics Committee of Nippon Medical School Hospital (approval number B-2024-1026).
+The Ethics Committee waived the requirement for written informed consent to participate because this retrospective chart review used existing clinical data, imposed no additional intervention, and analyzed de-identified data.

 Exposure Definition and 30-Day Landmark Design

 Patients were classified according to mepolizumab initiation during the first 30 days after starting systemic glucocorticoids.
 The mepolizumab-by-day-30 group included patients who initiated mepolizumab at the approved EGPA dose in Japan (300 mg subcutaneously every 4 weeks) within 30 days after glucocorticoid start.
+All mepolizumab-treated patients received it in routine care as physician-selected add-on therapy after systemic glucocorticoid initiation, for patients judged to have insufficient control with existing glucocorticoid-based treatment.
 The no-mepolizumab-by-day-30 group comprised patients who had not initiated mepolizumab by day 30 and who were otherwise managed with glucocorticoids with or without other immunosuppressive agents.
 Treatment decisions, including use of mepolizumab, intravenous methylprednisolone pulse therapy, cyclophosphamide, and azathioprine, were not protocolized and were selected by treating physicians according to organ involvement, disease activity, eosinophilic or airway-predominant manifestations, comorbidities, perceived glucocorticoid-related risk, and drug availability or reimbursement.
 Because treatment indications were not recorded in a standardized form and the cohort was small, confounding by indication could not be reliably adjusted in this pilot cohort.
 Some patients in the no-mepolizumab-by-day-30 group later initiated mepolizumab as rescue therapy at the discretion of the treating physicians.
 Accordingly, the primary estimand was a comparison of nonrandomized initial treatment strategies by mepolizumab timing, rather than ever use versus never use of mepolizumab, with post-landmark outcomes.